BACK

 Mortgage Rates

 Mortgage rates are a common cause of concern for would-be homeowners across the U.S. in 2024.
-According to Zillow, Alaska’s current average for 30-year fixed-rate mortgages is 6.34%, which is 33 basis points lower than the U.S. average of 6.67%.
+According to Zillow, Alaska’s current average for 30-year fixed-rate mortgages is 5.875%, which is lower than the U.S. average.

 The good news for sellers and existing homeowners is that between 2019 and 2022, the value of a home in Alaska jumped 30% on average (Department of Labor and Workforce Development).
 However, more recent home buyers feel stuck because they don’t want to give up current lower mortgage rates and anticipate difficulty upgrading to a more valuable home.
 Prospective buyers in Alaska should monitor mortgage rates in the coming months for a better understanding of how they impact the housing market.